 What are your plans for Sunday?
 Offer to drive someone who has trouble getting around.
 If you’re meeting up for dinner at a friend’s house, offer to clean up when the meal is over.
 Find small (or big!) ways to demonstrate that you care about the needs of others.

 If you’re attending worship service today at your church or place of worship – in person or virtually – donate to them.

 Or celebrate BKHK Week with a donation to the American Red Cross online here.

 We all need a little encouragement once in a while.
 On Monday, take a moment to encourage someone in your path.
 Send an uplifting card to someone you know may be struggling, or take a moment to sit and talk with someone who needs a listening ear.

 Help Letters of Hope in Woodbridge, Virginia, continue to raise funds here.

 Tuesday: Touch a heart

 Consider volunteering time or energy for a cause you support or donating gently used clothes or toys to your local shelter.
 Spend time with someone you haven’t seen in a long time.
-The list of creative possibilities is endless, and you probably have ideas of your own.
-Tuesday is the day to lift someone up.
+The list of creative possibilities is endless, and you probably have your own ideas.
+Tuesday is the day to lift someone.

 Donate to a charity you love, such as the Ronald McDonald House Charities of Northeast Kansas.